The Basics Special Topics Healthy Foods Specific Vitamins Specific Minerals Etc. More Topics

 Here are a few tips to ease your way when making soup.

-*You can try making soup by modifying a recipe, using what you have on hand to replace or enhance the ingredients listed.
+--You can make soup by modifying a recipe, using what you have on hand to replace or enhance the ingredients listed.
 With experience, you will be able to be more creative, since you will have an easier time predicting the results.

 Making soup is one of my favorite cooking activities.
 I think of it almost as an art form, although it speaks more of palate than palette.
-The medium is a variety of fresh, colorful ingredients and the technique involves combining flavors and textures until I have achieved a fragrant and nutritious classic for my family to enjoy.
+In this artistic endeavor, the "medium" is a variety of fresh, colorful ingredients and the technique involves combining flavors and textures until you have achieved a fragrant and nutritious classic for your family to enjoy.

 Enjoy making soup with my warmest regards,